 Transparency

-Also, the documentation is fair and unbiased, and that provides the company with a single source of truth regarding what to do in conflict situations.
-Shifting from arbitrary decisions to structured rules anyone can stick to is a great way to build a culture of transparency and fairness, with anyone being seen as equal.
+Moreover, the documentation is fair and unbiased, and that provides the company with a single source of truth regarding what to do in conflict situations.
+Shifting from arbitrary decisions to structured rules anyone can stick to is a great way to build a culture of transparency and fairness, with anyone being considered equal.

 Summary